 Ellen Datlow is an editor of science fiction, fantasy, and horror short stories whose work has been recognized with every major award in the field, including the Hugo, the World Fantasy Award, the Bram Stoker Award, the Shirley Jackson Award, and the Locus Award.
-In the past three decades, she has edited influential genre magazines such as OMNI, Twilight Zone, and Sci Fiction.
+In the past three decades, she has edited influential genre magazines such as OMNI, Event Horizon, and Sci Fiction.
 She co-edited The Year’s Best Fantasy and Horror anthologies with Terri Windling from 1988 to 2002, and from 2004 to 2008 with Kelly Link and Gavin Grant; she currently edits Best Horror of the Year.
 Ellen has also edited or co-edited dozens of original and reprint anthologies, most notably Alien Sex (1990), Snow White, Blood Red (1993, with Terri Windling), The Dark: New Ghost Stories (2003), The Faery Reel: Tales from the Twilight Realm (2004, with Terri Windling), Inferno: New Tales of Terror and the Supernatural (2007), Lovecraft Unbound (2009), Poe: New Tales Inspired by Edgar Allan Poe (2009), and Haunted Legends (2010, with Nick Mamatas).
 Her latest anthology, co-edited with Terri Windling, is After: Dystopian and Post-Apocalyptic Tales (2012).

 How do you define horror?

 To me it’s the genre of unease.
 It makes me feel really uneasy and it gives me kind of a creepy feeling.
 It can border on wanting to look away, it can border on disgust—but that’s a type of horror.